-- Forestry staff survey city boulevard trees to identify infested boulevard ash trees annually between January and April.
-The removal of publicly owned infested ash tree is a priority.
+- Forestry staff survey city boulevard trees to identify infested boulevard trees to identify infested public ash trees annually.
 Staff will also inspect public ash trees for EAB upon citizen request.

 - Public ash trees that are found to be infested with EAB are a priority for removal.

-- Insecticide treatments have been in use since 2011 on public property ash trees in Saint Paul.
+- Insecticide treatments have been in use since 2011 on public property ash trees.

-- Treatment of public trees is employed as a means of slowing the increase of EAB populations.
+- Treatment of public trees is employed as a means of slowing the population growth of EAB.

 - Criteria for boulevard ash tree treatment: